Scheiderer motives and equivariant higher topos theory: Introduction

 \subsection{Acknowledgements}

 Special thanks go to Tom Bachmann for interesting discussions related to this work and for setting the stage for it by writing \cite{bachmann-ret} and \cite{bachmann-et}.
 We would also like to thank Joseph Ayoub, Clark Barwick, Mark Behrens, Dori Ali-Bejleri, Denis-Charles Cisinski, Peter Haine, Marc Hoyois, Paul Arne \O stv\ae r, James Tao and Claus Scheiderer for their interest and helpful discussions related to this paper.
+We also thank an anonymous referee for correcting some mathematical errors and suggestions which improved the exposition of this paper.
 The authors were partially supported by the National Science Foundation under grants DMS-1440140 and DMS-1547292.
 Part of this work was also completed while the first author was in residence at the Mathematical Sciences Research Institute for the ``Derived Algebraic Geometry'' program in spring 2019.
 Finally, both authors were together at the University of Chicago as undergraduates many years ago --- we would like to thank Peter May and the Topology group there for originally sparking our interest in this subject.